 The term "compensation" includes amounts paid by an employer to an employee for time lost during which time the employee had an employment relation (see FOM 206.2), but was absent from the active service of the employer.
-An employee is deemed to have been "paid for time lost" whenever any of the following circumstances occur:
+An employee is deemed to have been "paid for time lost" whenever any of the following circumstances happen:

-- A. He was paid by an employer, under certain conditions, for loss of earnings as a result of his temporary absence from work due to illness; or - B. He was paid by an employer for an identifiable period of absence from active service, including absence due to personal injury; or - C. He was paid by an employer for loss of earnings, during an identifiable period, as a result of displacement to a less remunerative position or occupation; or - D. He was paid by an employer for an identifiable period for which an employment relation existed after his actual date last worked as the result of "dismissal pay" after abolishment of his job or an "early out" agreement.
-(Under this condition the employee must retain his job rights and receive monthly payments of remuneration over a specified period of time); or - E. He was paid by an employer for loss of earnings as a result of abolition of the job.
+- A. The employee was paid by an employer, under certain conditions, for loss of earnings as a result of their temporary absence from work due to illness; or - B. The employee was paid by an employer for an identifiable period of absence from active service, including absence due to personal injury; or - C. The employee was paid by an employer for loss of earnings, during an identifiable period, as a result of displacement to a less remunerative position or occupation; or - D. The employee was paid by an employer for an identifiable period for which an employment relation existed after their actual date last worked as the result of "dismissal pay" after abolishment of their job or an "early out" agreement.
+(Under this condition the employee must retain their job rights and receive monthly payments of remuneration over a specified period of time); or - E. The employee was paid by an employer for loss of earnings as a result of abolition of the job.